jplitza/DeviceAdministrator/README.md

 The app uses the following permissions:

-* `RECEIVE_SMS` and `READ_SMS` to receive commands via SMS,
+* `RECEIVE_SMS` and `READ_SMS` to receive commands via SMS (necessary),
-* `ACCESS_FINE_LOCATION` and `SEND_SMS` to answer with the current location.
+* `ACCESS_FINE_LOCATION` and `SEND_SMS` to answer with the current location (optional).

-Furthermore, it has to be registered as a device administrator in the system settings in order to wipe the device.
+Furthermore, it has to be registered as a device administrator in the system settings in order to wipe the device (optional).
-Even more, to enable GPS if it isn't enabled, it has to be configured as the device owner via the following command:
+Even more, to enable GPS if it isn't enabled, it has to be configured as a device administrator *and* as the device owner, the latter via the following command (works only if there are no accounts configured yet):

     dpm set-device-owner de.jplitza.deviceadministrator/de.jplitza.deviceadministrator.DeviceAdmin

-If that doesn't work but the device is rooted, editing the file `/data/system/device_owner.xml` to read the following should work:
+If that doesn't work but the device is rooted, manually editing the file `/data/system/device_owner.xml` to read the following should work:

 ```xml
 <?xml version='1.0' encoding='utf-8' standalone='yes' ?>